Robert Motherwell: The New York School and the Surrealists

 In 1948 Motherwell executed the image which would prove to be the germ of the Elegies to the Spanish Republic, one of his best known series of works.
 During 1947–48, Motherwell collaborated with the art critic Harold Rosenberg and others to produce Possibilities, an art review.
 During the latter year Motherwell created an image incorporating Rosenberg's poem "The Bird for Every Bird", meant for inclusion in the review's second issue.
 The top half was a handwritten, stylized rendering of the poem's final three lines, and the bottom half was a visual element consisting of roughly rendered black ovoid and rectangular forms against a white background.
 The stark image was meant to "illustrate" the violent imagery of the poem in an abstract, non-literal way; Motherwell therefore preferred the term "illumination".
 The second issue of Possibilities did not materialize, and Motherwell placed the image in storage.
 He rediscovered it roughly one year later and decided to rework its basic elements.
 This led to the Elegies to the Spanish Republic which Motherwell continued to produce for the rest of his life; several years later Motherwell retroactively titled the original image Elegy to the Spanish Republic No. 1, recognizing it as the series' starting point.
 A representative example is Elegy to the Spanish Republic No. 110 (1971) which employs the same visual motif of rough ovoid and rectangular forms.
 The series' abstract imagery has been interpreted as representing violence in Hispanic culture, not necessarily related to the Spanish Civil War of its title.
 For example, Motherwell himself and others have compared the images to the display of a dead bull's genitalia in the Spanish bullfighting ring.

 In 1948, Motherwell, William Baziotes, Barnett Newman, David Hare, and Mark Rothko founded the Subjects of the Artist School at 35 East 8th Street.
-Well attended lectures were open to the public with speakers such as Jean Arp, John Cage and Ad Reinhardt.
+Well-attended lectures were open to the public with speakers such as Jean Arp, John Cage and Ad Reinhardt.
 The school failed financially and closed in the spring of 1949.
 Throughout the 1950s Motherwell taught painting at Hunter College in New York and at Black Mountain College in North Carolina.
 Cy Twombly, Robert Rauschenberg and Kenneth Noland studied under and were influenced by Motherwell.
 At this time, he was a prolific writer and lecturer, and in addition to directing the influential Documents of Modern Art Series, he edited The Dada Painters and Poets: An Anthology, which was published in 1951.

 From 1954 to 1958, during the break-up of his second marriage, he worked on a small series of paintings which incorporated the words Je t'aime, expressing his most intimate and private feelings.
 His collages began to incorporate material from his studio such as cigarette packets and labels, becoming records of his daily life.
-He was married for the third time, from 1958 to 1971, to fellow abstract painter Helen Frankenthaler.
+He was married for a third time, from 1958 to 1971, to fellow abstract painter Helen Frankenthaler.
 Because Frankenthaler and Motherwell were both born into wealth and known to host lavish parties, the pair were known as "the golden couple".